History and Philosophy of George Stone Elementary School

 Academic progress is monitored and assessed daily.
-No letter grades are given because all work is completed at a mastery level before additional work is attempted.
 Progress reports indicate the level of attainment, study habits and social development of the student.

 The moral development of students is guided carefully.
 Opportunities are constantly provided for critical thinking and decision making.
 There is much social interaction among students at George Stone.
 Every effort is exerted to make the classroom atmosphere one of cooperation and concern for others.
 Cross-age tutoring is a way of life.
 Regularly assigned classroom duties provide opportunities for development of initiative and responsibility.